PriyaGupta2024/Hospital_Management_System/README.md

 # Hospital_Management_System
-Created hospital management system using html,css,javascript,php and mysql
+Created hospital management system using html,css,javascript,php and mysql.
+Also using tools like visual studio and XAMPP